cmccandless/ExercismSolutions-csharp/meetup/README.md

 Calculate the date of meetups.

 Typically meetups happen on the same day of the week.

-Examples are
+In this exercise, you will take a description of a meetup date, and return the actual meetup date.

+Examples of general descriptions are:

-- the first Monday
+- The first Monday of January 2017
-- the third Tuesday
+- The third Tuesday of January 2017
-- the Wednesteenth
+- The wednesteenth of January 2017
-- the last Thursday
+- The last Thursday of January 2017

+The descriptors you are expected to parse are: first, second, third, fourth, fifth, last, monteenth, tuesteenth, wednesteenth, thursteenth, friteenth, saturteenth, sunteenth

-Note that "Monteenth", "Tuesteenth", etc are all made up words.
-There was a meetup whose members realised that there are exactly 7 days that end in '-teenth'.
+Note that "monteenth", "tuesteenth", etc are all made up words.
+There was a meetup whose members realized that there are exactly 7 numbered days in a month that end in '-teenth'.
 Therefore, one is guaranteed that each day of the week (Monday, Tuesday, ...) will have exactly one date that is named with '-teenth' in every month.

-### Submitting Exercises

-Note that, when trying to submit an exercise, make sure you're exercise file you're submitting is in the `exercism/csharp/<exerciseName>` directory.

-For example, if you're submitting `bob.cs` for the Bob exercise, the submit command would be something like `exercism submit <path_to_exercism_dir>/csharp/bob/bob.cs`.
+Given examples of a meetup dates, each containing a month, day, year, and descriptor calculate the date of the actual meetup.
+For example, if given "The first Monday of January 2017", the correct meetup date is 2017/1/2.

+## Running the tests

+To run the tests, run the command `dotnet test` from within the exercise directory.

+Initially, only the first test will be enabled.
+This is to encourage you to solve the exercise one step at a time.
+Once you get the first test passing, remove the `Skip` property from the next test and work on getting that test passing.
+Once none of the tests are skipped and they are all passing, you can submit your solution using `exercism submit Meetup.cs`

+## Further information

+For more detailed information about the C# track, including how to get help if you're having trouble, please visit the exercism.io [C# language page](http://exercism.io/languages/csharp/resources).

 ## Source

 Jeremy Hinegardner mentioned a Boulder meetup that happens on the Wednesteenth of every month [https://twitter.com/copiousfreetime](https://twitter.com/copiousfreetime)